abachma2/d3ploy/README.md

 the institution will schedule facilities for deployment only if there is a deficit in the current time step.

-This institution is used for facilities that exist in the front end of the fuel cycle.
+This institution is for facilities in the front end of the fuel cycle.

 ### supply_driven_deployment_inst
 `supply_driven_deployment_inst` is a  Cyclus `Institution` archetype that performs supply-driven